 Kizomba is a slower and more sensual derivation of Semba that became popular worldwide because of it.
 In the Kimbundu language, Kizomba means “party.”
 It has been described as the “African Tango.”

-Kuduro is completely different, combining Caribbean music like zouk and soca with African percussion sounds.
+Kuduro is entirely different, combining Caribbean music like zouk and soca with African percussion sounds.
 Kuduro surged in a time of civil unrest in Angola and provided a means of coping with hardship and positivity for the younger generation.
 In Portuguese, the name of the dance is curious, referring to a peculiar movement in which the dancers seem to have hard buttocks.

 Isabel dos Santos